-Square uses orders to logically group items, discounts, and taxes so they can be linked to 1 or more payment.
+Square uses orders to logically group items, discounts, and taxes so they can be linked to one or more payment.
 The item variations, taxes, and discounts included in an order can be pulled from an existing product catalog or defined ad hoc (at the time of the API call).
 For example, assume someone in California hears the podcast ad for Raphael's Puppy-Care Emporium and places an order online for:

-1 medium leather collar, engraved with a name.
+One medium leather collar, engraved with a name.

-When the customer pays for their order, the payment object references the order object to link it to the payment.
+When the customer pays for the order, the payment object references the order object to link it to the payment.
 Linking a payment and an order establishes the relationship between a monetary exchange and an itemized bill of sale (an order).
-And since orders are always associated with a specific location, Square can use the itemized details to automatically track the physical inventory of the item variations at that location (when the product catalog has inventory tracking enabled).
+Because orders are always associated with a specific location, Square can use the itemized details to automatically track the physical inventory of the item variations at that location (when the product catalog has inventory tracking enabled).
 Itemized payments and refunds can also be searched, updated, and managed using the Orders API.

 The Orders API currently supports Pickup and Shipment type fulfillments.

 Inventory is modeled as having a quantity of item variations in a given inventory status at a specific location.
 Inventory management is essentially the process of moving quantities of item variations between the different item states.
-For example, when the online order for a leather collar and heavy sweater is processed, the on-hand quantities for "Leather collar" and "Heavy sweater" are automatically updated by moving the number of purchased units for each item variation from
+For example, when the online order for a leather collar and heavy sweater is processed, the on-hand quantities for leather collar and heavy sweater are automatically updated by moving the number of purchased units for each item variation from

 In addition to automatic inventory tracking, Square supports nuanced inventory tracking (such as, receiving stock and marking waste) and reconciliation.